 The ENERGY STAR Most Efficient designation recognizes the products with the greatest efficiency among those that are ENERGY STAR certified.
 These exceptional products represent the leading edge in energy efficient products every year.

 The Seasonal Energy Efficiency Ratio (SEER) represents a measurement of your air conditioner’s or heat pump’s cooling efficiency.
 The most notable difference between SEER ratings and EER ratings is that SEER is a measurement of an air conditioner’s efficiency over throughout the entire cooling season, rather than its efficiency at a set temperature level.
 Like the EER ratings, higher the SEER ratings show the system has better energy efficiency.
 More energy efficiency equals more money savings and a lower impact on the environment.
 If your air conditioner is getting up there in age, the SEER rating could be as low as 8, while current, more efficient models range from ratings of 13 – 23.

 It’s almost certain you’ll find more acronyms and unfamiliar jargon when you are researching your air conditioner replacement, but you’ll be more knowledgeable by knowing these terms.
-If you have any questions about terminology you come across in your quest or if you need advice about your air conditioner replacement, call Air Concepts of Middle Georgia in Middle Georgia at 478-200-5689.
+If you have any questions about terminology you come across in your quest or if you need advice about your air conditioner replacement, call Air Concepts of Middle Georgia in Milledgeville and Middle Georgia at 478-200-5689.